Locally Constrained Representations in Reinforcement Learning

 Even predicting a single future step \cite{chung2018two} in a self-supervised learning loss can take advantage of the smoothness of the state space.
-Predicting multiple steps \cite{deepmdp, schwarzer2021dataefficient} in the future can improve the learned representation by helping it capture features that do not change much (example: slow-changing features, such as objects).
+Predicting multiple steps \cite{deepmdp, schwarzer2021dataefficient} in the future can improve the learned representation by helping it capture features that do not change much (for example: slow-changing features, such as objects).
 However in \gls{lcr}, instead of doing prediction, we simply constrain the representation by the linear predictability assumption and since we use multiple neighboring states for the loss, it can also capture environment properties well.
 We test this hypothesis using a linear probe on a frozen representation in Appendix~\ref{sec:linear_probe}.

 \Gls{lcr} is different from the contrastive learning approaches that attempt to pull together representations of neighboring states, as LCR merely introduces a linear explainability constraint to the representations.
 Thus, two neighboring representations can be far apart from each other, even if they are linearly related.

 One important \textbf{limitation} of this approach is that, this method can only work well when this assumption is fully satisfied.
 For example, in domains like certain Atari games~\cite{bellemare2013arcade}, the screen can suddenly change depending on the actions, and in those scenarios, we do not expect our algorithm to work well.